jamsyoung/angular-mongo-examples/README.md

 check it out if you are not familiar with it.

 This uses a [MongoLab][mongolab] database.
-If this post leads to that database getting used for things other than this exmaple, it will be deleted without notice.
+If this post leads to that database getting used for things other than this example, it will be deleted without notice.